 Production, transfer, use, and stockpiling

 In December 2009, Lebanon confirmed that it “has never produced or exported antipersonnel mines.”
+During the war, Lebanon imported mines from a number of different countries.
+The United States sold Lebanon 5,352 M18A1 Claymore antipersonnel landmines in 1983-1984.
 There have been no allegations of new use by Lebanese forces of antipersonnel mines or antipersonnel mine-like devices in Lebanon since 2006.
 In late 2011 and in 2012, the Syrian Army laid antipersonnel and antivehicle mines along its borders, including the border with Lebanon in al-Buni, Heet (PMN-2 and TMN-46 mines), and Masharih al-Qaa.